zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Transaction Version
 -------------------

+The version field is always serialized in little-endian format.

+Version 1 transaction 5c6ba844e1ca1c8083cd53e29971bd82f1f9eea1f86c1763a22dd4ca183ae061
+- begins with 0x01000000
+- 32-bit integer 00 00 00 01 == 1

+Version 2 transaction 4435bf8064e74f01262cb1725fd9b53e600fa285950163fd961bed3a64260d8b
+- begins with 0x02000000
+- 32-bit integer 00 00 00 02 == 2

+Legacy parsers require the version to be positive.

+Overwinter parsers require the version to be negative and should set the most significant bit of the 32-bit signed integer.
+When serialized, a Version 3 Overwinter transaction will take the form:
+- begins with 0xfdffffff
+- 32-bit integer ff ff ff fd == -3

-With Overwinter, the most significant bit of the version field must be set, meaning that legacy parsers will interpret the version, the first four bytes of a serialized transaction, as a negative value.
-Since legacy parsers expect version to be a positive value, such as 1 or 2, legacy parsers will reject Overwinter transactions as invalid.
+Legacy parsers will expect the version to be a positive value, such as 1 or 2, and will thus reject Overwinter transactions as invalid.

 Existing code typically checks the tx version using greater than comparison operators::